jfrzz/bannerutils/README.md

-# ASCII Banner Generator
+# Bannerutils

 ## Overview
-The **ASCII Banner Generator** is a command-line tool that converts text into stylish ASCII art banners.
+The **Bannerutils** is a command-line tool that converts text into stylish ASCII art banners.
 It supports multiple font styles, text alignment, and width customization.
 The tool is inspired by TAAG and utilizes the **pyfiglet** library for rendering text.

 ## Features
 - Convert text into ASCII banners using a variety of fonts.